 Grow a Row:In spring and summer, food is grown at a large community garden at Resurrection, and shared with community food closets.

-Thanksgiving Food Baskets: Assist over 50 families by providing food for Thanksgiving dinners for clients of: Friendship House, Christina School District and Family Promise.
+Thanksgiving Food Baskets: Assist over 50 families by providing gift cards for Thanksgiving dinners for clients of: Friendship House, Christina School District and Family Promise.

 Annual Benefit Concert to Fight Human Trafficking: An annual concert by talented young performers to raise funds to benefit organization that works to prevent human trafficking and rescue and restore victims.
 Contact Kate Regan, 302-738-9989, [email protected]